 If you already suspect you might have frozen pipes, give our team a call as soon as possible so we can help solve your frozen pipes before they burst.
 Call us at (704) 842-9508 today!

-Perhaps the largest threat: frozen pipes.
+Perhaps the largest threat in winter is frozen pipes.
 Freezing temperatures can cause the water inside exposed plumbing lines to freeze, and that can cause all sorts of trouble.
 As water freezes, it expands, and that expansion places a lot of stress on the walls of your plumbing because the water simply has no extra space to expand to.
 As a result, you could experience anything from small fractures that cause slow leaks to pipe bursts that can completely flood a room in your home in as little as an hour or so.

 So what can you do about this issue?
 Unless you have the ability to control the weather and prevent freezing temperatures, there’s nothing you can do about your pipes being exposed to these temperatures.
 You can take preventative steps, including covering exposed lines with plumbing insulation, but even that might not be enough to stop the water inside from freezing.
 That means the next best step is to know the signs that your pipes have frozen, and then prepare to take reactive measures in order to prevent serious damage when they defrost.

 Here are three fairly easy to spot signs that you’re dealing with frozen pipes.